haiku/website/content/guides/network_booting.md

 {{< alert-info "YMMV" "The completeness of remote disk booting may vary based on architecture.
 The architectures below are known working at the time of this guides writing, your mileage may vary.">}}

-**x86, x86_64**
+**PXE (x86, x86_64)**

 The x86 version of the Haiku boot loader can be booted via a PXE server.
+This uses a special build of the bootloader, which is not the same as the traditional BIOS loader.

 Generate the x86 PXE bootloader via…